killercup/scribbles/_posts/2016-12-13-trait-driven-development-in-rust.md

 [^other-associated-items]: Other associated items you can define in a trait are type aliases, and constants (unstable as of Rust 1.13).

 This means it can be—in theory—called like `Foo::bar(21, 21)`.
-In praxis, you need to implement the trait on a type to be able to call it:
+In practice, you need to implement the trait on a type to be able to call it:

 ```rust
 trait Foo {